-- Object Color Index B-V, used by the pipeline for calibration of the activity index $log(R'{HK})$; - Object V mag, used by the Instrument Operating System to define the integration time of the technical CCDs, used for target acquisition, field stabilization and Exposure Meter monitoring. - guess Radial Velocity (km/s), used by the pipeline in the calculation of the RV and activity index $log(R'{HK})$ determination; - Object Spectral Type (e.g. G2), used by the pipeline to select the correlation mask for the calculus of RV; - Object Redshift from emission lines, used by the pipeline to shift the spectra of distant objects to our reference frame.
+- Object V mag, used by the Instrument Operating System to define the integration time of the technical CCDs, used for target acquisition, field stabilization and Exposure Meter monitoring. - Object Color Index B-V, used by the pipeline for calibration of the activity index $log(R'{HK})$; - guess Radial Velocity (km/s), used by the pipeline in the calculation of the RV and activity index $log(R'{HK})$ determination; - Object Spectral Type (e.g. G2), used by the pipeline to select the correlation mask for the calculus of RV; - Object Redshift from emission lines, used by the pipeline to shift the spectra of distant objects to our reference frame. - FWHM measurement, to toggle Image Quality measurement during acquisition ON/OFF; default is OFF.

-Only the keyword Object V mag is mandatory; however it is good practice to fill them all.
+Only the keyword Object V mag is mandatory; however it is good practice to fill all the above.